Up The Sparkle With 30% Off Sitewide At OBJKTS Jewelry

-Not that you ever need a reason to treat yourself to some diamonds — or, in this particular case, just-as-shiny, way more affordable cubic zirconia stones — but, in the event that you’re a jewelry lover who’s looking to up your sparkle ante, you don’t want to miss out on this sale.
-Through May 31, 2022, 7 a.m.
-ET, Refinery29 readers can get 30% off at OBJKTS Jewelry with the code REFINERY30 at checkout.
+Not that you ever need a reason to treat yourself to some diamonds — or, in this particular case, just-as-shiny, way more affordable cubic zirconia stones — but, in the event that you’re a jewellery lover who’s looking to up your sparkle ante, you don’t want to miss out on this sale.
+Through May 31, 2022, Refinery29 readers can get 30% off at OBJKTS Jewelry with the code REFINERY30 at checkout.
 Anything and everything that catches the glimmer in your eye is fair game except for the "Bundles" collections, which already have an auto-discount applied.
-Free shipping is also offered when you spend £40 (or roughly $50 USD).
+Free shipping is also offered when you spend £40.

 Advertisement

-What sets OBJKTS apart from other jewelry brands lies in the shimmer factor.
-OBJKTS prides itself on only using high-grade cubic zirconia “that mimic the typical luster and shine of real diamonds [with stones that are] almost indistinguishable [...] whilst being sustainable and a fraction of the cost.”
-Which is to say: Keep everyone fooled as you drip yourself in these crystalline pieces.
+What sets OBJKTS apart from other jewellery brands lies in the shimmer factor.
+OBJKTS prides itself on only using high-grade cubic zirconia “that mimic the typical lustre and shine of real diamonds [with stones that are] almost indistinguishable [...] whilst being sustainable and a fraction of the cost.”
+Which is to say: keep everyone fooled as you drip yourself in these crystalline pieces.
 And, at such a sweet deal, you deserve to generously layer yourself in utter brilliance.

 Advertisement